 As your muscles contract your muscle fibers are placed under stress, they can only cope with a certain amount of stress before your muscle fibers reach failure.
 So to improve muscular endurance you must perform a high number of muscular contractions, over time this will increase the size of the muscle fibers and the number of capillaries, it will also increase the muscles ability to store carbohydrates (glycogen) which gives the muscles energy and allows them to complete muscular contractions.

-- Red or slow twitch fibers are designed for endurance and repeating a muscular movement, but these fibers are short and they are not designed to unleash a great deal of strength and power.
+- Red or slow twitch fibers are designed for endurance and repeating a muscular movement.
+These fibers are short and they are not designed to unleash a great deal of strength and power.

 The type of muscle fibers that we have is a genetic thing, so our ability to improve at muscular endurance is limited by our genetics.
 With that being said, everybody can still improve our bodies ability to repeat a muscular motion.